peterlyubenov/peshka-ml/README.md

 # peshka.ml

-This is the source code for https://peshka.ml/
+This is the *old* source code for https://peshka.ml/

 It's static HTML, CSS and JavaScript and I'm using jQuery, Materialize and ParticlesJS for the background.
 That's pretty much about it